KOZ1OL/REDRUNNER/README.md

   TO BE USED FOR EDUCATIONAL PURPOSES ONLY
 </p>

 The use of the REDRUNNER is COMPLETE RESPONSIBILITY of the END-USER.
 Developer assume NO liability and are NOT responsible for any misuse or damage caused by this program.
-Please read LICENSE.
+Please read LICENSE(LICENSE).